Full contact karate: American

-A second full contact karate competition format is American full contact karate which was developed in USA during early 70s by borrowing rules, settings and gloves from western boxing, and adapting it.
+A second full contact karate competition format is American full contact karate which was developed in the US by the Professional Karate Association during early 70s by borrowing rules, settings and gloves from western boxing, and adapting it.
 It is continuous fighting, where the bout is not broken for scoring, but point scores are summed up at the end of the bout.
 Protective equipment used is boxing gloves and often foot-pads, shin pads, and amateur boxing helmets.

 It had its origin when Joe Lewis, a traditional Shorin Ryu black belt, was disappointed with scoring in point karate and wanted to prove martial artists could fight to a knockout.
 For his role in promoting and organizing the first full contact bout, Joe Lewis is considered the father of American full contact karate and full contact kickboxing, both important predecessor to modern-day mixed martial arts fighting.

 American full contact karate is closely related to American kickboxing, and it is often difficult to separate the two sports.
 As a guideline, both do not allow kicks below the waistline, or the use of knees or elbows.